a8t/psr/content/review-of-philippine-history/5-us-colonial-rule.md

 ---
 title: 'The Colonial Rule Of US Imperialism'
-metatitle: 'PSR | The Colonial Rule Of US Imperialism'
+metaTitle: 'PSR | The Colonial Rule Of US Imperialism'
 ---

 The bestial conquest of the Filipino people by U.S. imperialism meant the continued status of the Philippines as a colony.
 U.S. imperialism came to frustrate the national and democratic aspirations of the Filipino people and to impose the will of the U.S. monopoly-capitalist class by force arms and double-talk.
 In the United States, the imperialist politicians and their capitalist masters boasted of their filthy work as a noble mission to “civilize” and Christianize” the Filipino people.